 How to acquire links that won’t get us into trouble with Google’s algorithm?

 There are several tools that can be of use here.
-Buzzsumo is probably the most useful tool for these purposes.
-Using Buzzsumo, you can:
+Buzzsumo is probably the most useful tool for these purposes, as it can help you:

 - Identify the most prominent (and active) content creators in your niche (bloggers, authors, journalists)